takikadiri/kedro-boot/README.md

 In this example, all the namespaces and their namespaced datasets (inputs, outputs, parameters) would infer compilation specs and therefore would be exposed to the Application.

 You can use kedro-viz to visualize the datasets that woulc be exposed to the kedro boot apps.
-In the figure below, we see clearly that ``inference.feature_store`` and ``inference.predictions`` will be exposed to the applicaton (the blue one).
+In the figure below, for the ``inference`` namespace, we see clearly that ``inference.feature_store`` and ``inference.predictions`` will be exposed to the applicaton (the blue one).

 ![pipeline_namespace](.github/pipeline_namespace.png)

-Below are the different categories of datasets that forms the compiled catalog.
+Below are the differents categories of datasets that forms the compiled catalog.

 - Inputs: inputs datasets that are be injected by the app at iteration time.
 - Outputs: outputs dataset that hold the run results.